Blargian/GarminPuzzle2021/README.md

 ## Assumptions

 - Assume that the transmitter/receive system is stationary.
-- Assume that the velocities of the objects involved in this problem are less than the speed of light i.e) they share a common frame of reference... sorry Einstein, next time!
+- Assume that the velocities of the objects involved in this problem are less than the speed of light i.e) they share a common frame of reference... sorry Albert, maybe next time!
+- For a start assume that the transmitter/receive system is parallel to the sportsman.

 ## Approach

-The first thing that came to mind was a speed gun, a device which uses EM waves and the doppler effect to measure the velocity of the object.
-I have a gut feel that this problem involves the doppler effect and that it would involve extracting the frequency information of the signals as there isn't much else to go on.
-I thought of the radar equation but I'm not sure how that transfers to audio + i'd need things like radar cross section and gain etc.
+The first thing that came to mind after reading the challenge was a speed gun, a device which uses EM waves and the doppler effect to measure the velocity of the object.
+I have a gut feel that this problem involves the doppler effect in some way and that it would involve extracting the frequency information of the signals as there isn't much else to go on.
+I thought of the radar equation but I'm not sure how that transfers to audio, plus i'd need things like radar cross section and gain etc.

 I first wrote a simple python script (see challenge.py) to read the .wav data and to plot the FFT of the data to see the frequency information.

 The FFT of the transmit signal shows a clear spike in power at around 10kHz.
-The receiving signals are noisy - so I do some filtering on those just by applying a low pass filter.
+The receiving signals are noisy - so I do some crude filtering on those signals first, just by visually inspecting where the peaks are and then zeroing below a threshhold value.
 Plotting the cleaner data I can see clear spikes in power at a little more than 8kHz for the Javelin and a little more than 9kHz for the shotput.
 This makes sense to me as the drop in frequency (red-shift) would indicate that the target is moving **away** from the observer.
+Shown below in the first image a plot of the frequency information for all three and then in image two, the filtered data for the received signals.

 ![All Signals](/images/All_unfiltered.png)